flyweb/spec/README.md

 Tells the user agent to stop listening for services of that type.
 After this method is called, no further `onservicefound` or `onservicelost` events will be emitted by this FlyWebServices object.

+*Should we rename this to 'close()' to match other APIs with similar "stop consuming resources" behavior?*

 ## Events